Is it accessible?

 Digital accessibility is a legal requirement for the University, and inclusivity is one of our core values.

 Although you may be new to digital accessibility, the regulations have been in place since 2018.
-In general, anything published after 23 September 2018 should have met accessibility standards.
+In general, any documents published after 23 September 2018 should have met accessibility standards, as should all web pages since September 2020.

 Following digital accessibility standards gives people with disabilities an equal experience and quite often helps everyone.
 When we don’t do this at the University, we inhibit the learning of thousands of students and make it harder for colleagues to teach, research, and provide services.